Luther Blissett

+Early life

+Blissett was born in Falmouth, Jamaica, at that time still part of the British Empire as Colony of Jamaica, on 1 February 1958.
+He was given Luther as first name and Loide as middle name.
+In 2017, Blissett recalled his first meeting with Graham Taylor, who said his full name three times, before adding: "Well son, with a name like that you are going to have to be a star, aren't you!"
+Blissett moved to London, aged 5 or 6, and was brought up in the North London area of Willesden.
+In the summer of 1974, Blissett left Willesden High School to begin his career with Watford as an apprentice.

 Club career

 Watford

-Born in Falmouth, Jamaica, Blissett began his career with Watford as an apprentice on leaving school in the summer of 1974.
-He turned professional for the 1975–76 season, making three appearances in the Football League Fourth Division and scoring one goal.
-Four goalless appearances came in the 1976–77 season, before he broke into the first team under new manager Graham Taylor in 1977–78, when his six goals in 33 games helped Watford win promotion to the Football League Third Division.
-21 goals the following campaign played a big part in a second successive promotion which took them into the Football League Second Division.
-He remained among the club's top goalscorers over the next three seasons as Watford consolidated in the Second Division and finally reached the First Division for the first time in their history in 1982, at the end of a season in which Blissett scored 19 league goals.
+Blisset began his career at Kingfisher Youth of the Brent Sunday League.
+He was spotted and later signed by Watford in July 1975.
+At 17, Blissett turned professional for the 1975–76 season, making three appearances in the Football League Fourth Division and scoring one goal.
+His debut came on 3 April 1975 as a substitute in a 1–0 win at home to Barnsley.
+Four goalless appearances came in the 1976–77 season, the second season with Elton John as chairman, before he broke into the first team under new manager Graham Taylor in the 1977–78 season; his six goals in 33 games helped Watford win promotion to the Football League Third Division.
+21 goals the following campaign played a big part in a second successive promotion, which took them into the Football League Second Division.

-Blissett and his teammates made the headlines in the 1982–83 season as they surprised many by proving successful in the First Division.
-Watford briefly led the league in the autumn, before finishing second to Liverpool and qualified for the UEFA Cup.
-In Watford's first ever First Division season, Blissett was the division's top goalscorer that season with 27 goals.
+Blissett remained among the club's top goalscorers over the next three seasons as Watford consolidated in the Second Division and finally reached the Football League First Division for the first time in their history in 1982.
+At the end of the 1978–79 season, he was part of the PFA Team of the Year for the Football League Third Division.
+In the 1981–82 season, he scored 19 league goals, showcasing his scoring ability.
+Blissett and his teammates made the headlines during the 1982–83 season as they surprised many by proving successful in the First Division.
+Watford briefly led the league in the autumn, before finishing second to Liverpool, and qualified for the UEFA Cup.
+In Watford's first ever First Division season, Blissett was the division's top goalscorer that season with 27 goals, including 4 in a single game (8–0 against Sunderland, establishing a club record), and 33 goals across all competitions that season.
+Overall, Blissett scored 95 goals in 246 appearances.